 - Participation in classes – 30 hrs

 |Efekty uczenia się - wiedza:||

-W1: has linguistic knowledge in accordance with the C1 + level requirements within academic English with reference to phrasal and prepositional verbs, paraphrasing, conditionals, using defining languages, collocation, cohesion, error analysis - K_W02
+W1: has linguistic knowledge in accordance with the C1 + level requirements within academic English - K_W02

 |Efekty uczenia się - umiejętności:||

-U2: has language skills in line with the C1 + level requirements within Academic English with reference to phrasal and prepositional verbs, paraphrasing, conditionals, using defining languages, collocation, cohesion, error analysis - K_U14
+U4: has language skills in line with the C1 + level requirements within Academic English - K_U14

 |Metody dydaktyczne podające:||